Day with Daeradar

 A long moment of silence passed between the captain and the Elf lord, the only sound being the twins' quiet, even breathing.
 Then, Celeborn glanced at the younger Elf.
 "Haldir, have you considered having children of your own?" he wondered.
 "I could not help but observe how comfortable you were around my grandsons today."

 Startled, Haldir quickly met Celeborn's gaze.
 "The thought has crossed my mind on occasion," he admitted softly, his light eyes moving back down to the sleeping Elfling on his lap.
-"I always wonder how it would feel to be a father."
-Then, a slight smirk graced his fair features.
+"I have wondered how it would feel to be a father."
+Then, a slight smirk appeared on his fair features.
 "Though after today, I believe I have had enough experience of having children to last me for quite some time."

 Celeborn smiled, glancing down at Elrohir as well.
-"Raising a child is one of life's greatest rewards," he muttered as he turned back to the guard.
+"Raising a child is one of life's greatest rewards, though also one of life's greatest commitments," he muttered as he turned back to the captain.
 "I hope you will one day experience it for yourself."

 "I apologize we took longer than I had intended," Galadriel said, leaving a soft kiss on Celeborn's forehead before she ran her thin fingers through his silver hair and looked fondly down on Elrohir.
 "They were not much trouble, were they?"